Research

 Translational Metabolic Research

 One of the Division’s primary foci is translating mechanistic insights into systemic and clinical applications for metabolic disease.
 Studies examine human energy and glucose metabolism, the role of gastrointestinal hypoxia signaling, intestinal lipoproteins, and gut-immune interactions in obesity, diabetes, and cardiovascular disease.
-Researchers investigate how environmental, dietary, and molecular cues regulate systemic metabolism, leveraging human clinical studies, telemedicine approaches, organoid models, and animal models.
+Researchers investigate how environmental, dietary, and molecular cues regulate systemic metabolism, leveraging human clinical studies, organoid models, and animal models.
 The overarching goal is to develop effective therapeutic strategies and delivery models to improve metabolic health, address obesity-related complications, and enhance the treatment of diabetes and other metabolic disorders in diverse populations.